Large Language Model assisted Hybrid Fuzzing: Introduction

-The embodiment of our approach in the form of the \tool fuzzer, shows strong promise in delivering \emph{efficiency}, \emph{effectiveness} as well as {\em usability}.
-We feel that previous academic works on hybrid fuzzing have not considered all three of these important dimensions.
-In terms of effectiveness, \tool achieves 40-50\% more branch coverage as compared to state-of-the-art hybrid fuzzers (which in turn achieve more branch coverage than vanilla greybox fuzzers like \afl).
-In terms of efficiency (median time), each concolic execution run of \tool consumes 4-19 times less time as compared to those of state-of-the-art hybrid fuzzers.
-Finally, in terms of usability, \tool by definition does not involve any symbolic modeling of instructions or building hand-crafted environment models, thereby naturally lowering the entry barrier.
+The embodiment of our approach in the form of \tool, shows strong promise in delivering \emph{effectiveness}, \emph{efficiency}, and {\em usability}.
+To the best of our knowledge, previous hybrid fuzzers have not considered all three of these important dimensions.
+In terms of effectiveness, \tool achieves 31--59\% more branch coverage on average compared to state-of-the-art hybrid fuzzers.
+In terms of efficiency (median time), each concolic execution run of \tool consumes 3--19 times less time compared to those of state-of-the-art hybrid fuzzers.
+Finally, in terms of usability, \tool by definition does not involve any symbolic modeling of instructions or building hand-crafted environment models, thereby naturally lowering the barrier to entry.